8 Ways to Stress-Proof your Day

 It’s a matter of putting in a little effort into getting what you want.
 If your goal is stress reduction, you should follow below-mentioned stress management tips:

-- List doable goals for the week and aim to achieve one every day This helps you to keep account of achievements. .
+Make a list of goals for the entire week and aim to achieve one every day This helps you to keep account of achievements.

-- Build up your social support.
-Research methodology using brain scans indicate that, emotional pain is manifested as physical pain too.
-Social support helps slow this circuitry down a lot. .
+Research methodology using brain scans indicate that emotional pain is manifested as physical pain too.
+Social support helps to slow this circuitry down a lot.
 This is probably why you instantly feel better after sharing your feelings and thoughts with friends.

-- Meditate at least for 15 minutes/day.
-It has been scientifically proved that meditation has the power to alter the brain by increasing the level of gray matter in areas connected with emotion responses.
-Also, it diminishes activity in the amygdale, the almond-shaped mass of nuclei associated with autonomic fear responses and emotional responses.
+It has been scientifically proved that meditation has the power to alter the brain by increasing the level of gray matter in areas connected with emotional responses.
+Also, it diminishes activity in the amygdala, the almond-shaped mass of nuclei associated with autonomic fear responses and emotional responses.

 Truworth Wellness provides the employees with a dedicated mind-health coach, reachable through phone or chat, who helps them cope with any work-life related stress.